wrm65/Capstone-Project-2024/docs/model_card_decision_tree.md

 ## Model Description

 - **Model Name:** Ofsted School Grading Predictor
 - **Model Type:** DecisionTreeClassifier

-- **Purpose:** This model is use to predict the likely grade that a school would receive on its next inspection by [Ofsted](https://www.gov.uk/government/organisations/ofsted).
+- **Purpose:** This model is use to predict the likely grade that a school would receive on its next inspection by Ofsted based on various features and criteria.
    <p>
 		There are four Ofsted school gradings that can be classified:
     <ol type="1">